-If you’ve done research on digital marketing, you would have come across the term search engine optimization or SEO.
+If you’ve done research on digital marketing in construction industry, you would have come across the term search engine optimization or SEO.
 The leading marketing software platform Yoast describes it as, “The practice of optimizing your webpages to make them reach a high position in the search results of Google and other major search engines.”
 In rudimentary terms, SEO is the process of taking a piece of online content and optimizing it, so search engines like Google show it towards the top of the page when someone searches for something online.

 No doubt, SEO is a digital marketing prerequisite and the foundation of any digital marketing strategy, regardless of the industry.
 It focuses on improving rankings in organic (non-paid) search results.
 Construction companies wanting to boost their online traffic (visitors to their website) and increase brand awareness should have local SEO, which forms part of their overall construction marketing strategy.

 Local SEO is the process of optimizing a construction business website for a location-specific search query.
 Google uses an IP address (for desktop) and geolocation (for mobile) to determine which businesses to show potential clients.
 So if a prospective lead searches for a local construction business, the search engine will only display those businesses relevant to their location.
 When it comes to a construction company’s visibility, smaller businesses operating on a regional level using local SEO may have some leverage over larger national brands.

 To implement local SEO for contractors, you will need to set up a free Google My Business account.
 This allows you to list your company online on Google Maps and local search results, as well as provide important information about your business, including opening/closing times, contact details, reviews, and links to your website.